JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ![Default target hierarchy](full-template-hierarchy.svg)

-> Here we describe the production part of the project only, omitting the suffix `Main`
+> This example only shows the production part of the project, omitting the `Main` suffix
 > (for example, using `common` instead of `commonMain`).
 However, everything is the same for `*Test` sources as well.
 >
 {type="tip"}